-What are Canada’s 4 main business structures?
+What are the 4 types of business in Canada?

-|Best for testing new ideas with other business owners
+|Best for testing new ideas with other business owners|

 - Limited liability partnerships (LLPs)